0JeetGupta/Image-Segmentation/README.md

 **Applications**:

--Medical science: Assisting in the analysis of medical images.
+* Medical science: Assisting in the analysis of medical images.

--Self-driven cars: Improving the accuracy of object detection.
+* Self-driven cars: Improving the accuracy of object detection.

--Satellite imaging: Enhancing the interpretation of satellite images.
+* Satellite imaging: Enhancing the interpretation of satellite images.

--Image Segmentation studies the image at the lowest level to achieve precise results.
+Image Segmentation studies the image at the lowest level to achieve precise results.